edwardbryant/peoplenames.js/README.md

 DOCUMENTATION

-The most up-to-date version of the documentation can be found in documentation.html (url) which is also included with the files.
+The most up-to-date version of the documentation can be found in documentation.html which is included with the files.

 EXAMPLE USAGE